Unlocking Potential

 TV data's unfriendly design led medical staff to often explain, leaving patients uninformed.

-Design Limitations Impacting UX
+Design limitations impacting UX

 Design flaws: dark theme, dense text, hinder accessibility and satisfaction.

-Extensive Training Time for TV Interface
+Extensive training time for TV interface

-Medical staff spent 25 extra minutes per patient explaining TV interface.
+On average, the medical staff spent 25 extra minutes per patient explaining TV interface.

 We got it!